LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 One example is the prompt in the [prompting chapter](#prompting) above.
 Here is another example:

 > Write an essay using all of the following pieces of information.
+The
+> assignment is: [ XYZ ]
 >
 > You are an English Language teacher who puts emphasis on paragraphing
 > structure.
 You want to give your students a model text.